sebasvila/fif/content/posts/schaublin13-pump/index.en.md

 date: 2023-05-06T14:11:00
 coverImage: "bomba.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Lubrication pump
   - o-ring
 draft: false
 ---
 The Schaublin 13 lubrication pump deserves a service now that there is no oil in circuit and it is easy to disassemble.